hujanais/hello-microservices/README.md

 ```
 # On the Pi, I pushed the docker images to the repository.

-# for convenience, I installed the nano editor in the dashboard, product-api and user-api containers prior to creating the docker image.
+# for convenience, I installed the nano editor in the product-api and user-api containers prior to creating the docker image.
 docker exec -it [container-id] bash
 apt update
 apt install nano